-In this book (part of the very popular What's Your Excuse? series) I take a look at all of the reasons you might feel stuck and at why you might not currently feel able to progress to the next level.
-I offer simple, practical advice and inspiring ideas to help you move forward.
+In this book (part of the very popular What's Your Excuse? series) I take a look at the reasons you might feel stuck and why you might not currently feel able to progress to the next level.
+I offer simple, practical advice and ideas to help you move forward.

 If you are in the UK, you can buy a print copy directly from me at £9.99 (including p&p)

 "As I was writing this book, I also realised that this book is my love letter to creatives.
 I always say everything I know of any value comes from consuming the arts in some form.
 I want this book to be a hug on a shelf, something to reach for to spur you on, to help you when you get unstuck, feel less isolated.
 And to let you know there is someone else, besides your Mum, who is on your side."

 From my book launch speech.